 We can minimize frequency pulling by isolating the oscillator from the load.
-E.G.:

-Recall that an amplifier typically has very large reverse isolation, so that we can use it to isolate the oscillator as well:
+Recall that an amplifier typically has very large reverse isolation, so that we can use it to isolate the oscillator from the load:

-In either case, the oscillator "thinks" it is delivering its power to a matched load.
+In this case, the oscillator "thinks" it is delivering its power to a matched load (the input impedance of the amplifier).
 The frequency of the oscillator will therefore be its nominal (i.e., matched load) value, even though the load may be poorly matched.

 Q: Why would the load be poorly matched?
-Wouldn't we want to deliver the oscillator power to some matched device, like a coupler or amplifier or filter?
+Wouldn't we want to deliver the oscillator power to some matched device, like a coupler or amplifier or filter ?